Nayggets/Shell/README.md

 ### Valgrind check :

-According to Valgrind, the program does not have any memory leaks.
+According to Valgrind memory check, the program does not have any memory leaks.
 All memory allocated in the heap is properly freed.

 ## About Tools use in this project

 + IDE : Visual studio code
-+ Debugger : gdb
++ Debugger : gdb and Visual studio code Debugger (70/30)
 + Memory check : Valgrind
 + Compiler : mingw
++ OS : Ubuntu(64bit)
++ Tools of Updating and Versionning : Git
++ Diagram : Excalidraw